Mastering the Barbell Bent Over Row

 What is the barbell bent over row?

 The barbell bent over row is a strength training exercise that targets the muscles in the upper back, including the latissimus dorsi, rhomboids, and trapezius.
-It also works the biceps and forearms.
+It also works the biceps, forearms, and rear deltoids.

 How do you perform a barbell bent over row?